Low-Calorie Chicken Alfredo

 - In a hot pan, add the butter and the chicken, cook for one minute.

-- Mix the milk with cornstarch (This is called faking heavy cream) and pour on top of the chicken.
+- Mix the milk with cornstarch (This is called faking heavy cream) and pour it over the chicken.
 When it comes to a boil add the Parmesan cheese.
 Stir for one minute then add the spaghetti.
 Mix well.
 If you wish you can season with black pepper.

 Well.. you don’t eat pasta every day.. so I think having some carbs sometimes is ok 😀